 But, as per usual, I cannot but swing the pendulum of love and life the only way I have been forcing it to go the past 13 years.
 Every cloud has a silver lining.
 Every last page of one book is the start of a new book.

 And while a new treatment schedule might seem daunting to those who are not faced with a situation like mine, it is the beginning of a new aspect of life for me.

 In the meantime, I apply an Occam’s Razor principle of sorts to life in general by using the simplest of answers on how to deal with a complex illness.

 Adapting to side effects is just one bit of silver lining for the time being as I will have plenty of the following:

-Watching lots of rugby.
+Watching lots of Irish and Munster rugby games.

 And… looking forward to at least 3443 needles that will never get to pinch me again.

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2018